Bosnian farmers to lose lifeline to political paralysis

 Bosnia has no central government, no state budget and -- most worryingly for Damjanovic -- no agriculture ministry.

-The food and veterinary agencies it does have lack the directives and legislation to harmonize Bosnia's food safety regulations with EU standards, and some 400 pieces of EU-standard legislation are sitting gathering dust.
+The food and veterinary agencies it does have lack the directives and legislation to harmonise Bosnia's food safety regulations with EU standards, and some 400 pieces of EU-standard legislation are sitting gathering dust.

 "We are already too late," said Yuri Afanasiev, head of the United Nations Development Programme (UNDP) in Bosnia.
 "We are basically losing our primary market place, and it would be a miracle if we make it by the deadline."